 - 3 tablespoons vegetable oil

-- 1 recipe for Laksa Paste (see below) or 1 Jar of Prepared Laksa Paste
+- 1 recipe for Laksa Paste or 1 (14 ounce) Jar of Prepared Laksa Paste – see notes.

 - 6 cups chicken stock or broth